Migration Guide

 The above usage is error prone because the Text

-widget will not be rebuilt if the state of the bloc changes.
+the state of the bloc changes.
 In this scenario, either a BlocBuilder

 should be used.